All you need to know about Amazon packaging and labeling.

 Which one you choose should suit the product as far as protecting it from damage, for example a box can be a custom designed box or a generic plain cardboard box.
 If you believe a custom designed package will add value to your product then you should consider it.

 Products that don't need to come in a box can be put in what's called a poly bag.
 They are general plain clear poly bags as well as designer bags and bags with insert cards in them to add up value.

 Then there are blister packs.
 Some products are best suited for this type of packaging.
 You can show the contents like a toothbrush or a pack of markers, pens.

 No matter which type of packaging you go with that's included.
 The unit must be contained within the package as you know Amazon will not accept loose items or if your product comes in multiple pieces.

 When it comes to boxes you want to make sure that it meets these requirements.
-The boxed units must be six-sided and must have openings or a lid that will not be easily open on its own and if it can, it must be taped or glued or stapled shut.
+The box dimensions for Amazon FBA must be six-sided and must have openings or a lid that will not be easily open on its own and if it can, it must be taped or glued or stapled shut.
 It cannot break when medium force is applied to any of its sides.